GyumriV/Cube-Game/README.md

 I hope you like it!

-#Requirements
+## Requirements
 Windows OS

-#How to install and run Cube Game
+## How to install and run Cube Game

 go into the Cube Game repo and download the zip. run the executable in CubeGame > CubeGame.exe

-#Controls
+## Controls

 Press the 'A' key to go left
 Press the 'B' key to go right

 To quit the game there is a button "Quit" in the start menu as well when you beat the game.
-I have not implemented a pause screen yet, so if you would like to quit while playing then simply press (alt + f4).
+You may also hit the "alt + f4" command.

 P.S.
-I know the last level is frustrating but I promise it is beatable.
+I know the last level is difficult but I promise it is beatable.
 Good luck!